stormpath/stormpath-rails/docs/login.rst

 - ``current_account`` - get the current account
 - ``signed_in?`` - check if the user is signed in.
-- ``require_authentication!`` - a before filter to stop unauthenticated access.
+- ``require_authentication!`` - a before action to stop unauthenticated access.
-- ``require_no_authentication!`` - a before filter to stop authenticated access (a logged in user shouldn't be able to see the login form).
+- ``require_no_authentication!`` - a before action to stop authenticated access (a logged in user shouldn't be able to see the login form).

 By default, the ``current_account`` and ``signed_in?`` are marked as helper_methods and you can use them in your views.